JeanCarloBejaran/Economic_Statistics_ETLs/Economic_statistics_ETLs/Colorado Department of Revenue/README.md

 Data and reports are published at:
 🔗 [cdor.colorado.gov/data-and-reports](https://cdor.colorado.gov/data-and-reports)

+Note: If hyperlink fails copy and paste this link into browser: https://cdor.colorado.gov/retail-sales-reports

 ---

 ## 📊 Dataset Suite

 The datasets used in this example are the **Colorado Department of Revenue's Sales Reports**, available at:
 🔗 [cdor.colorado.gov/retail-sales-reports](https://cdor.colorado.gov/retail-sales-reports)

+Note: If hyperlink fails copy and paste this link into browser: https://cdor.colorado.gov/retail-sales-reports

 These include the following reports: